Everything You Need to Know About Visiting Disney's Epcot

 The Best Epcot Hotels

 There are plenty of hotels to choose from, but a select few will help you get the most out of those Disney Epcot tickets.

-If visiting as a couple or planning to visit an Epcot festival more than once, choose a hotel that is walking distance from the park, like Disney’s Beach Club Resort, Disney’s Yacht Club Resort, Walt Disney World Swan Hotel, Walt Disney World Dolphin Hotel, or Disney’s BoardWalk Inn.
+If you’re planning to visit an Epcot festival more than once, choose a hotel that is walking distance from the park, like Disney’s Beach Club Resort, Disney’s Yacht Club Resort, Walt Disney World Swan Hotel, Walt Disney World Dolphin Hotel, or Disney’s BoardWalk Inn.

-When the Disney Skyliner Gondola system opens in fall 2019, select hotels will be closer to Disney World parks than ever before.
-Disney’s Art of Animation Resort, Disney’s Pop Century Resort, the new Disney’s Riviera Resort and Disney’s Caribbean Beach Resort will be a short gondola ride away from the International Gateway entrance of Epcot, making them an ideal choice as well.
+With the addition of the Disney Skyliner gondola system, four Disney hotels are closer to Disney World parks than ever before.
+Disney’s Art of Animation Resort, Disney’s Pop Century Resort, the new Disney’s Riviera Resort, and Disney’s Caribbean Beach Resort are now just a short gondola ride away from the International Gateway entrance of Epcot, making them an ideal choice as well.